-“One way that lenders work with conditions like this is through establishing a borrowing base, where the line of credit is provided based on the level of accounts receivable and inventory," said Weitz.
-"This will be set up such that the borrowed amount is aligned to the assets needed to be converted to cash in order to repay.”
+“One way that lenders work with conditions like this is through establishing a borrowing base, where the line of credit is provided based on the level of accounts receivable and inventory,” he said.
+“This will be set up such that the borrowed amount is aligned to the assets needed to be converted to cash in order to repay.”

-“When a business can make enough profit to justify the high cost of funds and cannot access capital any other way, high-risk loans make good business sense," said Misheloff.
-"Without access to those funds, the business may lose an opportunity.”
+“When a business can make enough profit to justify the high cost of funds and cannot access capital any other way, high-risk loans make good business sense,” Misheloff said.
+“Without access to those funds, the business may lose an opportunity.”

-Acquiring a high-risk loan may be the only option left for some businesses and entrepreneurs.
+Acquiring a high-risk loan may be the only option left for some entrepreneurs and business owners.
 If this is the case, it is important to project your future earnings as honestly as possible and use the money wisely to avoid digging yourself into a deeper hole.

-“Be smart to optimize the usage of this financing and build a solid return on investment that will offset any higher interest rates or fees based upon your risk assessment standing," said Weitz.
+“Be smart to optimize the usage of this financing and build a solid return on investment that will offset any higher interest rates or fees based upon your risk assessment standing,” Weitz said.

-Lending money to high-risk businesses may seem like the consequences aren’t worth the rewards.
-For example, what if you lend to people who can’t or won’t pay you back?
-Rest assured, there are a few benefits to being a high-risk lender, with the largest benefit being money.
+It may seem like the potential consequences of lending money to high-risk businesses aren’t worth the rewards.
+What if you lend to people who can’t or won’t pay you back?
+Rest assured, there are a few benefits to being a high-risk lender, with the most considerable benefit being money.

-Just because high-risk lenders provide money to high-risk borrowers doesn’t mean they provide money to everyone who applies.
+Just because high-risk lenders provide money to high-risk borrowers doesn’t mean they give money to everyone who applies.
 They vet potential borrowers to see who has the strongest likelihood of repaying.

-While it may be true that some borrowers won’t have the means to repay their loan, high-risk lenders have guidelines in place to remit those losses.
-High-risk lenders protect themselves by requiring that borrowers make large or frequent payments and charging high interest rates.
+While some borrowers won’t have the means to repay their loans, high-risk lenders have guidelines in place to remit those losses.
+High-risk lenders protect themselves by requiring that borrowers make large or frequent payments and by charging high interest rates.
 When it comes time to collect, their return on investment is often considerably higher than what a traditional lender would receive.

-Since high-risk loans are just that – high risk – it is recommended that small businesses and entrepreneurs only rely on them as a last resort.
-There are several other alternatives that you can seek out, depending on the reason behind your "high-risk" status.
+Since high-risk loans are just that – a high risk – the experts we interviewed recommend that small businesses and entrepreneurs rely on them only as a last resort.
+There are several alternatives you can seek out, depending on the reason behind your high-risk status.

-“Alternatives for high-risk loans include peer-to-peer lending, angel investors, external lenders and getting a co-signer for the loan," said Weitz.
-"All enticing options that should be vetted out during the financing process.”
+“Alternatives for high-risk loans include peer-to-peer lending, angel investors, external lenders and getting a co-signer for the loan,” Weitz said.
+“All [are] enticing options that should be vetted during the financing process.”

-Misheloff added that small business owners can investigate other alternatives like supplier (trade) financing, borrowing from friends and family, or possibly even seeking a personal loan.
-He said that personal loans can sometimes be cheaper than business loans.
+Misheloff added that small business owners can investigate other alternatives, such as supplier (trade) financing, borrowing from friends and family, and seeking a personal loan.
+He said that personal loans are often cheaper than business loans.